Global Entrepreneurship Week 2022 brings insight and celebrations

 On Monday, Dr Jamie Coleman joined us to discuss the current venture landscape and the blockers that startups and small businesses experience in the face of the disruptions and customer behaviour trends of the last few years.
 After discussing the changes to the innovation curve in the last few years, we explored customer needs and how to clarify your product or service to discover whereabouts the profits and opportunities in your industry lie for entrepreneurs to enter the field and do something better.

 Jamie shared his ideas for navigating the speed bumps and blockers that face all entrepreneurs, the best times to evaluate and pivot and how to ultimately, become a successful business.
+Read insights from the event below,

 At Tuesday's Meet The Experts event, attendees connected with industry professionals from Airtel Vodafone, BDO Guernsey, The Office of Data Protection Authority, Black Vanilla, Islands Insurance and Cherry Godfrey.
 These connections with industry are vital to local entrepreneurs of all sectors and sizes, to get the knowledge and support they need from the local ecosystem.